ANSSI-FR/lidi/doc/metrics.rst

 * rx_pop_ok_none                : total number of packets sent to reordering module, without finishing a block.
 Reordering module kept this packet and returned nothing, waiting for other packets to finish a block
 * rx_pop_timeout_with_packets   : the current block did not receive the needed packets to complete it before a timeout occurs.
 We will try to decode the block and maybe succeed if we received enough data.
 * rx_pop_timeout_none           : a timeout happens when there was no waiting packet for the current block.
+* rx_send_block_err             : total number of lost blocks because it was impossible to push it to the TCP sender queue (most probably because it is full).
+Try to increase "tcp_blocks_queue_size" receiver config value or adjust sender/receiver TCP throughput.
 * rx_skip_block                 : number of completed blocks dropped because the session is broken (we lost a previous block).